 Increase the distance between the interfering equipment and this equipment.

-The monitor generates uses and radiates radio frequency energy.
+The monitor generates, uses and radiates radio frequency energy.
 Failure to follow these instructions may cause harmful interference with other devices in the vicinity.

 Maintenance – Cleaning – Testing

 Maintenance

 The monitor requires no calibration.
 Repair or service of the device may only be performed by authorised service personnel with service qualification by the manufacturer.
 If service is necessary, contact the manufacturer or your local sales representative.
 The contact address and phone numbers are listed on the last page.